 Open European Societies brings together 8 countries and 11 partners, all committed to supporting migrant and refugee integration, community development.
-Through this project, they investigate and testify on issues of xenophobia, discrimination and Hate Speech.
+Through this project, they investigate and testify on issues of xenophobia, discrimination and hate speech.
 OES is supported by Europe for Citizens.

-The program aims to provide counter-narratives overcoming stereotypes of migrants and refugees, through video campaigns of third-country nationals that give more accurate insights into their situations and experiences.
+The program aims to provide counter-narratives overcoming stereotypes of migrants and refugees as well as the European-migrant relationship through artistic workshops and video campaign.

 Le Raincy: 150 Years Anniversary Performance (2019)

-To celebrate the 150th anniversary of Le Raincy, Grand Paris, Artistic Director Bruno Freyssinet and the production team at La Transplanisphère co-produced a theatrical performance portraying the unique history of the town with local artistic companies
+To celebrate the 150th anniversary of Le Raincy, Grand Paris, the artistic director Bruno Freyssinet and the production team at La Transplanisphère co-produced a theatrical performance portraying the unique history of the town with local artistic companies.

-Supported by the town hall, local inhabitants took to the stage to celebrate their town’s history, in front of more than 1000 spectators.
+Supported by the town hall, 250 local inhabitants took to the stage to celebrate their town’s history, in front of more than 1000 spectators.